earthonion/ps4debugportal/README.md

 3. Set update interval in milliseconds
 4. Watch values update in real-time

+### Debugger
+1. set a breakpoint
+2. look at the registers when it hits
+3. note: you may need to run as root to listen on port 755
+4. also, it defaults to auto resume on hit. it doesnt pause. can be changed in source code

 ## API Endpoints

 - `POST /api/connect` - Connect to PS4